Material-based writing FAQ

 Discuss means you have to argue for and against an argument, or write about the advantages and disadvantages of a given context.
 Comment often means you should argue in one direction.
 However, if the material lends itself more to presenting two different views on an issue, you can treat a comment task in the same way as a discussion task.

 Sometimes, the task contains neither comment nor discuss and just says “write a composition”.
-The task is the same as if one of the instruction words were present: Write a 300-word essay to answer the question the essay prompt asks.
+The task is the same as if one of the instruction words were present: Write an essay to answer the question the essay prompt asks.

 Pay attention to all parts of the essay prompt, not just the instruction word.
 Sometimes the prompt will tell you explicitly that you are expected to discuss “opportunities and downsides” or “benefits and drawbacks” of an issue or that you have to write about “possible solutions” to a problem.
 The use of the plural in “opportunities and downsides” and similar phrases does not mean, however, that you have to write about multiple opportunities and multiple drawbacks.
 One of each will be enough.